What should I wear to a Peoria Symphony concert?

 Where do I park?

-Free and convenient parking is available at Grace Presbyterian Church.
+Free and convenient parking is available at Grace Presbyterian Church and there is street parking and a parking deck available for Riverside Community Church.
 There are several parking lots and parking structures located at or nearby the Peoria Civic Center.

 The Peoria Civic Center Fulton lot located on the corner of Fulton St and Monroe St is ideal for patrons accessing the theater.
 There is a fee for parking.